Psycadelik/Real-time-error-monitor/README.md

 git clone git@github.com:Psycadelik/Real-time-error-monitor.git && cd Real-time-error-monitor
 ```

-2. create .env file from the sample provided and replace the fields with your credentials from the Vonage developer dashboard:
+2. create `.env` file from the sample provided using the command `cp .env.sample .env` and replace the fields with your credentials from the Vonage developer dashboard:
 ```
 # Vonage Credentials
 VONAGE_API_KEY=XXXXXX